 So, when did airlines finally ban in-flight smoking, and how did it come about?
 The answer varies from country to country, so here’s an overview of how and when the smoking ban on airlines came into play.
 While they initially only applied to cigarettes, these laws were quickly adapted to include electronic cigarettes in their bans.

-- In-flight smoking was once legal: Believe it or not, there was a time when smoking on airplanes was allowed!
+- Believe it or not, there was a time when smoking on airplanes was allowed!
 It wasn’t until the late 1980s and early 1990s that countries around the world began to ban smoking on flights.

-- Bans varied by country and airline: The timeline for banning in-flight smoking differed from country to country, with some countries implementing bans earlier than others.
+- The timeline for banning in-flight smoking differed from country to country, with some countries implementing bans earlier than others.
 Additionally, some airlines implemented bans before their home countries required them to do so.

-- Electronic cigarettes are also banned: With the rise of e-cigarettes, many countries and airlines have also banned their use on flights due to fire risks and potential harm to other passengers.
+- With the rise of e-cigarettes, many countries and airlines have also banned their use on flights due to fire risks and potential harm to other passengers.

-- Consequences for smoking on a flight: If caught smoking on a flight, passengers may face fines, jail time, and even emergency landings.
+- If caught smoking on a flight, passengers may face fines, jail time, and even emergency landings.
 It’s important to follow the rules and respect the health and safety of other passengers and crew members.

 Us In-flight Smoking Ban